rlwakefield/CoMaCon/README.md

 Please make sure to open any issues whenever you encounter them.
 I might need to get a copy of the web.config file that you were working with so I can do further testing on my side.
 Of course, please remove any PII from the files as I would hate to assume that risk. 😄 Thanks!

-# Future Enhancements
-1. Configuration of local configuration files on servers directly.
-Examples include Full Text Search, Data Capture Server, etc.
-2. Creation/Configuration of Thick Client Windows Services (instead of needing to do them through the Configuration Client installed on that server directly).

-Obviously I am always open to other features, suggestions, etc., but right now my focus is to get this up and working as similar to the WAMCON as I can.

 # Upgrade Instructions
 1. verify you have the appropriate .NET Windows Hosting Bundle installed.
 2. Download the latest release [here](https://github.com/rlwakefield/CoMaCon/releases).